igormucsicska-planorama/noot.js/README.md

 ## Recent news
-NOOT@0.6.0 has just been released and contains a bunch a new modules, such as :
+NOOT@0.6.x has just been released and contains a bunch a new modules, such as :
-- NOOT.API : a tastypie like, storage agnostic APIs manager
+- NOOT.API : a tastypie like, storage agnostic APIs and resources manager
-- NOOT.Enum : simple modle to deal with enumerations
+- NOOT.Enum : simple module to deal with enumerations
 - NOOT.HTTP : enumeration of existing HTTP codes to make their usage more human friendly
 - NOOT.Mixin : a simple implementation of mixins behavior
 - NOOT.Mixins : namespace to contain various useful mixins